 How to check your artwork for print

-Artwork Format For Printing: Understanding Print Terms
+Artwork Format for Printing: Understanding Print Terms

 The size of your artwork should match the size you wish to print, plus a bleed area which we will cover shortly.
 We recommend choosing the size you want to print before starting to design your artwork.
 If you have already created your artwork before picking a size, you may have some rearranging to do.

 There are some exceptions to setting up artwork to the size you want to print.
-Larger prints like banners and wallpaper are often metres wide and simply too large to create at the full size.
+Larger prints like custom size banners and bespoke printed wallpaper are often metres wide and simply too large to create at the full size.
 Attempting to set up a huge canvas will either crash your design software or leave you with a monster of a file that your printer will struggle to work with.
 In cases like this, making your designs half or a quarter of the size will be fine.

 Having a bleed area is like having a safety net on your artwork.
 Without it, your final prints run the risk of having thin, unprinted edges, which isn’t very flattering.
 Your bleed should seamlessly match the rest of your design, for it may appear within the final trimmed prints.